1. Home

 My electric bill is $290/mo

-How To Save On Electric Bills With Solar Panels
+How to Save on Electric Bills With Solar Panels

 The goal is to find a balance where you have enough solar panels to produce the energy you need to power your home, but not so many that it isn't worth the extra cost.
 (To calculate this for yourself, check out, “How Many Solar Panels Do I Need On My Roof?”)
-By reducing the amount of power you get from the utility, you can lower your electricity bill by an amount that offsets the payments you are making on your solar panel system.
+By reducing the amount of power you get from electricity provider, you can lower your electricity bill by an amount that offsets the payments you are making on your solar panel system.

 Essentially, you have to look at the payment toward your solar panel system as an electricity payment.
 You can then compare how much you are paying for electricity from your utility company with what you spend each month paying off your solar system.